 But what happens once all those leads are generated by the marketing team?
 Does the sales team use the same sophisticated technology?
 Probably not—Gartner’s data suggests that only about 30% of all B2B companies will implement AI for at least one of their primary sales functions next year.
 That figure means that most B2B organizations will be missing rich opportunities for revolutionizing their business development.
 Here’s a look at three ways your sales and business development team can benefit through “smarter outbound.”

 #1.
 Increased Time for Closing Sales

-Think about how much time your team spends on non-value-adding tasks like entering information into your CRM.
-Even the back-and-forth emails sometimes required to schedule a meeting take time that your team could use for closing deals.
-But your team could have an AI-powered “assistant” handle the calendar, while another robot could automatically enter client interactions into the CRM in real time.
+Think about how much your team spends on non-value-adding tasks like entering information into your CRM.
+Even the back-and-forth emailing sometimes required to schedule a meeting takes time that your team could use for closing deals.
+But your team could have an AI-powered “assistant” handle the calendar, while another robot could automatically enter client interactions into the CRM in real-time.
 These are relatively simple functions that could be almost entirely automated, giving your team more time to engage with leads and customers.

 Meanwhile, more sophisticated outbound activities can also be automated, such as initial outreach through email or various social networks.
 AI-powered tools now even provide the personalization that once required a human touch.
 This frees your team to engage more meaningfully with prospects who respond to that first AI-initiated contact.